No Conflict Resolution

 Trained mediators are OSCCR professional staff who provide a setting where it is possible for individuals to share their concerns, be heard, and come to a workable solution that they choose.
 The mediator maintains neutrality and will ask questions and guide individuals through the process.
 The mediator may also help craft a written agreement that the parties may sign to memorialize the outcomes of their session.

-When a report is received, if the information in the report suggests a possible violation of the Board of Regents Student Conduct Code, a Hearing Officer from the Office of Student Conduct & Conflict Resolution (OSCCR) is assigned the case.
-The student will meet with a hearing officer to discuss the matter.
-During or after the discussion, the hearing officer will determine if a violation of policy occurred using the preponderance standard.
-If a violation is found, the hearing officer will determine appropriate sanctions.
+When a report is received, if the information in the report suggests the student may have engaged in prohibited behavior under the Board of Regents Student Conduct Code, a Conduct Educator from the Office of Student Conduct & Conflict Resolution (OSCCR) is assigned the case.
+The student will meet with a Conduct Educator to discuss the matter.
+During or after the discussion, the Conduct Educator will determine if the student engaged in prohibited behavior(s) using the preponderance standard.
+If the student is found responsible, the Conduct Educator will determine appropriate outcomes.
 The student may choose to agree to resolve the case at the conclusion of the conduct conference, or request a formal hearing.

-A formal hearing is conducted by a three-person panel which may include faculty, staff and/or students.
+If a student rejects the initial resolution offered after a Conduct Conference, a formal hearing is conducted by a three-person panel which may include faculty, staff and/or students.
 The student has the opportunity to be present for the duration of the hearing, provide their perspective, and ask questions.
-The panel will determine if the student has violated any University policy.
-If a violation is found, the panel will determine appropriate sanctions, ranging from warning to expulsion.
+The panel will determine if the student has engaged in prohibited behavior(s).
+If the student is found responsible, the panel will determine appropriate outcomes, ranging from warning to expulsion.